 There are hundreds of restaurants in Phuket.
 Eating from the street vendors can be a hazard and we tend to shy away from seafood.
 Here are three suggestions that we have really enjoyed.

 Our number one choice is Thong Dee and it is now the number one restaurant in Phuket on Trip Advisor for excellent Thai and western food.
 Swedish owner Patrik and his lovely wife Ponchan, who also happens to be the very talented chef, will make your dining experience at their modern, friendly restaurant one to remember.

 See more details about Thong Dee’s recent awards here.

-For something a little different, go to Banzaan Market and buy fresh from the hundreds of vendors downstairs (especially seafood).
+For something a little different, go to Banzaan Market (Patong Beach, behind Jungceylon Shopping Centre) for a lunch you will never forget.
+Buy fresh from the hundreds of vendors downstairs (especially seafood).
 Take what you have purchased upstairs and have the food cooked for you the way you want at one of the many ‘We Cook For You’ stalls near the eating area.

 See our story about Banzaan Market.

 One of our all time favourites is Natural Restaurant in Phuket Town.
 It has a completely unique atmosphere, reminiscent of a tree house filled with a wide variety of stunning orchids.
 The food is fresh, succulent and well presented, the service is excellent and you will be pleasantly surprised by the bill.